 Structure:

-PMEL would like to be able to provide input on MBARI designs and develop PMEL sampling extraction ideas for testing in Andrea’s lab.
+Both PMEL and MBARI use MBARI’s off-the-shelf industrial controller and/or pCO2-DIC board to jointly develop and bench test instrument prototypes.
+This will allow component designs to be easily shared / tested between labs.

-PMEL designs would be built, engineering tested at PMEL for functionality and then sent to MBARI for lab testing.
+Any new designs would be built and engineering tested at each institution for functionality, and then sent to the collaborating institution for lab testing.

-Design critique could be accomplished by sharing prototypes, then conducting short webex meetings to provide input.
+Design critique could be accomplished by sharing prototypes, then conducting short Webex meetings to provide input.

-Both PMEL and MBARI use MBARI’s off-the-shelf industrial controller (for benchtop testing) to jointly develop and test extraction designs.
-This will allow the designs to be easily shared / tested between labs.

 Collaboration on CO2 gas sensor.

 Joint collaboration to better understand the Licor 830 / 850 gas sensor.
-Work could be divided up by question to answer / tests to run, then results jointly shared and discussed.
+Work could be divided up by questions to answer / tests to run, then results jointly shared and discussed.

 Research into alternative CO2 gas sensors.
 Coordinate research efforts to identify and develop promising alternatives in collaboration with private industry.

 Software: Collaboration on driver-level software and code unit testing.
-PMEL currently has Licor 830/850 driver code which handles XML which could be easily shared.
-Firmware should be well documented and commented, open-source, and able to be modified/shared by both MBARI and PMEL.
+PMEL currently has Licor 830/850 driver code which handles XML and could be easily shared.
+Firmware should be well-documented and commented, open-source, and able to be modified/shared by both MBARI and PMEL.
 Use Github to coordinate and track issues throughout the project.

 PMEL can lend MBARI an ASVCO2 Gen2 system to look at electronics and gas conditioning design.

+PMEL will lead design of instrument packaging for moored application.

+Both institutions contribute to the optimization of pCO2-DIC calibration and sampling protocols as well as requirements for measurement.

+PMEL will lead the effort to identify potential manufacturing scale up as well as data dissemination (i.e., incorporate DIC as a parameter into netCDF structure currently being developed).

+Both institutions (w/ UH) will contribute to field validation of the instrument.

-Co-publish a peer reviewed methods paper at the end of development testing describing the system and its performance specifications.
+Co-publish a peer-reviewed methods paper at the end of development testing describing the system and its performance specifications.

 System Specifications: Follow this link, it is imperative that we meet at least SOCAT quality level C for pCO2, and that the calibration gases are traceable to WMO.